balabit/syslog-ng-gitbook/chapters/chapter_3/section_4.md

 export CXX=g++
 ```

-> [!NOTE]
+> Note:
-Some parts will still be compiled with clang at the moment as gcc cannot compile e.g. the latest ObjectivC sources syslog-ng uses
+> Some parts will still be compiled with clang at the moment as gcc cannot compile e.g. the latest ObjectivC sources syslog-ng uses

 For clang (optional, macOS default)